Kafva/sfetch/README.md

 # sfetch
 CLI application to display system information for all hosts accessible over ssh.
+To display icons in the output requires a terminal with support for [nerdfonts](https://www.nerdfonts.com/font-downloads).

 ## Installation
 Fetch the package to your `$GOPATH`